Houston Wrongful Death Attorney

 - Emotional pain and mental anguish damages incurred by survivors

 - Loss of value of household services

 - Funeral and burial expenses

-There are various factors that go into how much total compensation family members will receive in these cases.
-This includes the age of the deceased, their potential earning capacity over their lifetime, whether there was any gross negligence or intentional conduct involved in the death, and whether or not the deceased was partially at fault for the incident.
+Calculating how the total compensation family members will receive in these cases varies.
+Compensation depends upon the age of the deceased, their potential earning capacity over their lifetime, whether there was any gross negligence or intentional conduct involved in the death, and whether the deceased was partially at fault for the incident.

 Speak To A Wrongful Death Lawyer Today

 If you have lost a loved one due to the negligent, careless, or intentional actions of another person, speak to a Houston personal injury attorney as soon as possible.
-At Padilla & Rodriguez, LLP, we pledge to conduct a thorough investigation into the incident in order to secure any compensation you and your family are entitled to.
+At Padilla & Rodriguez, LLP, we pledge to conduct a thorough investigation into the incident to secure any compensation to which you and your family are entitled.
 When you need a wrongful death attorney in Houston, you can contact us for a free consultation of your case by clicking here or calling (713) 574-4600.